eamoses/tiny-desk/README.md

 ## GAS Stack Integration

-I'm using Google Apps Scripts to automate a Twitter bot (@TinyDeskBot) to tweet out a random Tiny Desk Concert every four hours.
+I'm using Google Apps Scripts to automate a Twitter bot (www.twitter.com/TinyDeskBot) to tweet out a random Tiny Desk Concert every four hours.

 The data is coming from the Node.js program I wrote (not currently public yet) to scrape the NPR Music website for their archive of Tiny Desk concerts.